 How does MIDAS perform in practice?
 The next two sections present tests of the method's accuracy and scalability involving both simulated and real data.
-We begin with two tough simulation tests that gauge MIDAS's accuracy under the multivariate normal conditions assumed by the dominant approach to MI (without imposing a linearity constraint on the MIDAS model).
-The first is the "MAR-1" Monte Carlo experiment originally conducted by King et al. (2001), which assesses whether MIDAS generates correct estimated posterior densities for linear regression parameters; the second is the continuous component of a more general test conducted by Kropko et al. (2014), which assesses the accuracy of MIDAS's imputed values as well as its parameter estimates.
-We then test MIDAS's performance on similar metrics in a more realistic context by simulating a variety of missingness conditions in a popular census-based dataset.
+We begin with two tough simulation tests that gauge MIDAS's accuracy under the multivariate normal conditions assumed by the dominant approach to MI (without building a linearity constraint into the MIDAS model).
+The first is the "MAR-1" experiment originally conducted by King et al. (2001), which assesses whether MIDAS generates correct estimates of linear regression parameters; the second is the continuous component of a more general test conducted by Kropko et al. (2014), which additionally assesses the accuracy of MIDAS's imputed values.
+The third part of the section tests MIDAS's performance on similar metrics in a more realistic context by simulating a variety of missingness conditions in a popular census dataset.